 Now go to verse 8-12.
-He sees a man with a messed up hand, and the Pharisees ask him if it is lawful to heal on the Sabbath days since it would count as a work.
-Again they are trying to trip him up and find some way to condemn him.
-But again he turns it on them and asks them if there is one man among them that would not go and try to rescue one of their sheep if it fell into a hole and could not get out just because it is the Sabbath day?
-First off that is animal cruelty.
-Second of all cattle makes money.
-And third, sheep are herd animals so when it is stuck in there it will be making noises and suffering.
+He sees a man with a withered hand and the Pharisees ask him if it is lawful to heal on the Sabbath days since it would count as a work.
+Again, they are trying to trip him up and find some way to condemn him.
+But he turns it on them and asks them if there is one man among them that would not go and try to rescue one of their sheep if it fell into a hole and could not get out just because it is the Sabbath day?
 None of the Pharisees are going to do that.
 They would do what they had to do in order to get it.
-He then says that a person is worth more then a sheep.
-If a man is suffering and in pain, there is no problem with him healing him.
-If your kid falls and scrapes themselves you're going to bandage them up.
-You aren't going to say, "No it's the Sabbath day I am just going to let you bleed out."
-To not help someone in this case would be unlawful.
-That is breaking Leviticus 19 18, "Love thy neighbor."
+He then says that since a person is worth more then a sheep, If a man is suffering and in pain, there is no problem with him healing him. o To not help someone in this case would be unlawful.
+That is breaking Leviticus 19 18/John 13 34, "Love thy neighbor."
 Verse 12 he says that it is lawful to do well on the Sabbath, so it further reinstates it.

 The Sabbath Day is: